 18.6.
 Adjustment

-Not appplicable
+Not applicable.

 Employment data from Eurostat's Labour Force Survey (LFS) are presented as well, covering estimates of the number of employees in forestry and logging, the manufacture of wood and products of wood and cork, the manufacture of paper and paper products, and the manufacture of furniture.
 There are two separate tables because of the change in the EU's classification of economic activities from NACE Rev. 1.1 to NACE Rev. 2 in 2008.

-Estimation of missing data for EFA: data for output, intermediate consumption, gross and net value added, compensation of employees, consumption of fixed capital and net operating surplus are gap-filled by Eurostat (indicated by the s-footnote) for countries and years where missing.
+Estimation of missing data for EFA: data for output, intermediate consumption, gross and net value added, compensation of employees, consumption of fixed capital and net operating surplus are gap-filled by Eurostat for countries and non-mandatory years where missing.
 The estimation procedure is as follows: 1) for countries who never reported for EFA, these variables are gapfilled based on National Accounts data for NACE A02 (source: nama_10a_64); 2) for countries who reported data for EFA only for some years and these are well aligned with National Accounts data, the missing datapoints are gap-filled from National Accounts data for NACE A02; 3) for countries who reported data for EFA only for some years and there are not well-allighned with National Accounts data, the missing variables are gap-filled with estimates based on National Accounts data for NACE A02 adjusted using the ratio of EFA-to-National Accounts for a concrete variable - output, intermediate consumption, compensation of employees or consumption of fixed capital; whereas gross and net value added, and net operating surplus are gap-filled as balancing items between respective variables.

 The accounting data present aggregates for the economic activities of forestry and logging in each country.
 The units of data collection should be local kind-of-activity units or enterprises, but not all countries have such information, particularly on the forestry activities of farms mainly engaged in agriculture.